 Elms College offers a several paralegal degree programs including an associate of arts, an advanced certificate, a bachelor of arts in Paralegal Studies and a bachelor of arts in social services and Paralegal Studies.
-This variety of programs is designed to accommodate students of different financial limitations, time limitations and career goals.
+This variety of programs is designed to accommodate students of different financial limitations, time limitations, and career goals.
 All legal specialty courses and general educations courses may be applied toward a more extensive degree program should a student wish to alter his or her degree choice.
 The bachelor of arts in Paralegal Studies includes a capstone internship component meant to allow students to apply classroom knowledge and skills to a professional workplace.
-The bachelor of arts in social services and Paralegal Studies program is unique dual-focused program that encourages students to combine related fields.
+The bachelor of arts in social services and Paralegal Studies program is a unique dual-focused program that encourages students to combine related fields.
 The program curriculum includes human behavior classes, social work classes and research techniques, in addition to the legal specialty courses required by the other degree programs.
 All of the paralegal degree programs offered by Elms College have been approved by the American Bar Association.

 Middlesex Community College

 That Paralegal Studies AS offered at Middlesex Community College enables students with the ability to analyze factual data, prepare legal documents and research legal questions within the context of a professional law office, corporation, or other legal environment.
 The paralegal studies curriculum is based upon a solid, liberal arts foundation that encompasses general education courses from a variety of disciplines.
 Legal specialty courses emphasize practice-oriented learning and train students to apply critical thinking and analytical problem-solving skills to paralegal problems.
 The degree program is fairly flexible with students allotted the choice of several legal elective courses, including an optional paralegal internship.
 This American Bar Association-approved program is an affordable option for individuals seeking formal paralegal education.

 American Bar Association Approved Paralegal Programs in Massachusetts (Not-for-Profit)